Are you in the market for a forklift but have questions about the price of new or used models?

 Condition of the forklift

-Previous working conditions you should be wary of include:
+Common working conditions to be cautious of include:

-- Proximity to salt water – causes increased corrosion on machine components.
+- Proximity to salt water: Increases corrosion on machine components.

 Thoroughness of the seller